 For example, £8 a month might not seem like a lot, but if you’re not using it you’re losing out on £96 per year.

 Switch energy provider

 Ever thought of switching energy provider?
 It could save you some much-needed cash for your deposit.

 Most don’t realise that you can switch energy providers in rented accommodation too.
-Our guide on this explains all.

 Mobile phone contract